 The functions of Registrars of Voters Office are governed by the General Statutes of the State of Connecticut.
 Responsibilities and duties are administered jointly by a Republican and Democratic Registrar.
 The Registrars of Voters are responsible for:

-- Maintaining and updating voter registration information including changes of address, name or party affiliation, adding new voters and removing voters who are deceased or who no longer reside in town.
+Maintaining and updating voter registration information including changes of address, name or party affiliation, adding new voters and removing voters who are deceased or who no longer reside in town.

-- Implementing new election laws as adopted by Connecticut State Legislature.
+Implementing new election laws as adopted by Connecticut State Legislature.

-- Conducting High School voter registration sessions.
+Conducting High School voter registration sessions each May.

 Attending Registrars of Voters Association conferences and county meetings.
 Training is held by staff of the Secretary of the State, State Elections Enforcement as well as other state agencies and ROVAC committee members.

 The mission of the Registrars of Voters Office is to ensure federal, state and local elections are conducted timely, responsibly, and with the highest level of professional Election standards.
 Intended to earn and maintain public confidence in the electoral process.